mikeochi/alx-system_engineering-devops/0x00-shell_basics/README.md

 File: 4-listmorefiles-Display current directory contents, including hidden files(starting with .i) 5-listfilesdigitonly-Display current directory contents in long format, with user and group IDS displayed numerically, and hidden files.

-# Task 6
-Create a directory named my_first_directory in the /tmp/ directory
+File: 6-firstdirectory-Create a directory named my_first_directory in the /tmp/ directory

-# Task 7
-Move the file betty from /tmp/ to /tmp/my_first_directory
+File: 7-movethatfile-Move the file betty from /tmp/ to /tmp/my_first_directory

-# Task 8
-Delete the file betty in /tmp/my_first_directory
+File: 8-firstdelete-Delete the file betty in /tmp/my_first_directory

-# Task 9
-Delete the directory my_first_directory that is in the /tmp directory
+File: 9-firstdirdeletion-Delete the directory my_first_directory that is in the /tmp directory

-# Task 10
-changes the working directory to the previous one.
+File: 10-back-changes the working directory to the previous one.

 # Task 11
 List all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format